liamsmith3194/otter-hockey/README.md

 1. I want to be able to *retrieve all products from a keyword search* so that I can **be shown a reduced list of products using the keyword as a filter.**

-    - As mentioned above, all results were displayed to me and I was able to look through the products that contained my keyword.
+    - As mentioned above, all results were displayed to me, and I was able to look through the products that contained my keyword.
     - The number count from the search word (in quotes) provides a nice summary.

 #### Check Out